NYC/HHC Harlem Hospital Center Division of Child and Adolescent Psych

 NYC/HHC Harlem Hospital Center Division of Child and Adolescent Psych - New York, NY

 Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych is a mental health facility in New York, NY, located at Samuel Kountz Pavilion, 15 West 136th Street, 5th Floor, 10037 zip code.
-Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych offers Partial hospitalization/day treatment, Hospital inpatient treatment and Outpatient treatment.
-Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych provides Couples/family therapy, Trauma therapy and Psychotropic medication.
-It specializes in treatment of Young adults, Children/adolescents and Seniors 65 or older.
-Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych also supports Persons with serious mental illness, LGBT and Children/adolescents with serious emotional disturbance.
-Some other services provided by Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych include Chronic disease/illness management, Suicide prevention services and Psychosocial rehabilitation services.
+Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych offers Hospital inpatient treatment, Partial hospitalization/day treatment and Outpatient treatment.
+Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych provides Group therapy, Behavior modification and Couples/family therapy.
+It specializes in treatment of Adults, Young adults and Children/adolescents.
+Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych also supports LGBT, Transitional age young adults and Persons with post-traumatic stress disorder.
+Some other services offered by Nyc/hhc Harlem Hospital Center Division Of Child And Adolescent Psych include Illness management and recovery, Case management and Legal advocacy.

 Address: Samuel Kountz Pavilion, 15 West 136th Street, 5th Floor, New York, NY 10037